ericheep/sound-house/README.md

         wpa-ssid "your network"
         wpa-psk "your passkey"

+To save, press `ctrl-x`, when it asks to save, press `y`.
+Then press `enter` to finish.

-**Note:** this will change!
+**Note:** This will change!
 Eventually it'll be safer to use static IPs, then we don't have to worry about the IPs changing throughout the installlation.
+For now it's a quick way to get up and running.

 To install ChucK on a Raspberry Pi:
 -----------------------------------

-After installing Raspbian onto your Pi and enabling with wireless or an ethernet internet connecton, install ChucK with the following command.
+First we'll have to install some depnedencies.

+    sudo apt-get install bison flex
+    sudo apt-get install alsa-base libasound2-dev libasndfile1-dev

+Clone to the ChucK repository to a suitable directory.

     git clone https://github.com/ccrma/chuck

+And switch to the Raspberry Pi branch of the repo, make sure you're inside the cloned repo when you do this.

-cd into chuck/src
+    cd chuck

-Now we'll have to install the depnedencies.

-    sudo apt-get install bison, flex
-    sudo apt-get install alsa-base, libaosound2-dev, libasndfile1-dev

-There may be others, will confirm.
+    git checkout rpi

-Now to build the make file.
+Now we can build the makefile.

+    cd src
     sudo make linux-alsa

-This will build the makefile for ChucK, now we install it.
+This will build the makefile for ChucK, then we install it.

     sudo make install linux-alsa

-This moves the built makefile into the proper directory.
-This should be all we need to install ChucK.

 Then run this script, or set to run in rc.local:
 ------------------------------------------------